jstirnaman/nightwatch-sample/readme.md

 The e2e command runs tests only in Firefox by default:
 `yarn e2e`

-Add the -e flag to specify the browser driver.
+Add the -e flag to specify the browser driver:
 `yarn e2e -e chrome`

 # Notes about scenarios tested, bugs, etc.